coopyslav/convertte/README.md

 my first, not perfect but works :)

-did you know that currency symbol for JPY and CNY are the same?
+did you know that currency symbols for JPY and CNY are the same?
 - convertte uses '¥' for JPY and 'RMB' for CNY